-We have determined beneficial ownership in the table in accordance with the rules of the Securities and Exchange Commission.
-In computing the number of shares beneficially owned by a person and the percentage ownership of that person, we have deemed to be outstanding shares of capital stock subject to options or warrants held by that person that are currently exercisable or will become exercisable within 60 days of April 30, 2001, but we have not deemed these shares to be outstanding for computing the percentage ownership of any other person.
-To our knowledge, except as set forth in the footnotes below, each stockholder identified in the table possesses sole voting and investment power with respect to all shares of common stock and 6% cumulative convertible preferred stock shown as beneficial ownership percentage is based on 21,458,211 shares of our common stock and 1,500 shares of our 6% cumulative convertible preferred stock outstanding on March 31, 2001.
+The following table shows information regarding the beneficial ownership of our capital stock for Millennium prior to and after this offering.
+We have determined beneficial ownership in the table in accordance with the rules of the Securities and Exchange Commission as more specifically described in the notes below.
+In computing the number of shares beneficially owned by a person and the percentage ownership of that person, we have deemed to be outstanding shares of capital stock subject to options or warrants held by that person that are currently exercisable or will become exercisable within 60 days of June 30, 2001.
+To our knowledge Millennium possesses sole voting and investment power with respect to all shares of common stock shown as beneficially owned by it.